P.O. Box 692 Akron OH, 44309 330-289-3574 This email address is being protected from spambots. You need JavaScript enabled to view it.

 History

-The first Akron Board of Trade was founded on April 12, 1867 at the urging of Wilse Robinson, owner of Robinson's Bookstore.
-Twenty-four civic leaders gathered at the Empire House to plan for the building of a greater Akron.
-Wilse even argued that a Board of Trade could bring more industry into town.
-Wilse could not have been more correct.
+The first Akron Board of Trade was founded on April 12, 1867, at the urging of Wilse Robinson, owner of Robinson's Bookstore.
+Twenty-four civic leaders gathered at the Empire House that day to plan for a greater Akron, and Robinson argued that an organized board could draw new industry into town.
+History would prove him right.

-John F. Seiberling, head of the Excelsior Works, was the first president, and Charles Brown, an executive of the Buckeye Works, was named secretary.
-A fund of $500 was raised to begin operations.
-While there are no news accounts of the board's early proceedings, it is obvious there was plenty of hard work going on behind the scenes that produced many civic improvements during the next few years.
+John F. Seiberling, head of the Excelsior Works, was elected the Board's first president, and Charles Brown, an executive of the Buckeye Works, served as secretary.
+The membership raised a $500 fund to begin operations.
+Though no contemporary news accounts of the Board's early proceedings survive, the civic improvements that followed in the next several years speak to considerable work behind the scenes.

-However, many of the small business community were Republicans, and they objected to the political orientation of the Boards.
-Sometime in 1954, talks began to overthrow Buchholzer's leadership, but cooler heads prevailed, and a plan promoted by the West Akron Board of Trade was accepted.
-Under the plan, Mr. Buchholzer was named a permanent Chairman of the Akron Boards of Trade Council, and the office of President was rotated among various Boards with Charles Pfahl being elected the first such President.
+Much of the small business community, however, leaned Republican and objected to the Board's political orientation.
+In 1954, an effort began to replace Buchholzer's leadership.
+Tempers eventually cooled, and a compromise advanced by the West Akron Board of Trade was adopted: Buchholzer would be named permanent Chairman of the Akron Boards of Trade Council.
+At the same time, the office of the President would rotate among the various Boards.
+Charles Pfahl was elected the first to serve as president of the rotating presidency.

-The strength of the Boards of Trade have been their local character.
-They are excellent springboards for candidates to the City Council, and they bring together the diverse interests of our community.
-The success of each Board of Trade is dependent upon retaining their local flavor and influence in their local community.
+The strength of the Boards of Trade has always been their local character.
+They serve as springboards for candidates to City Council and bring together the diverse interests of their communities.
+The success of each Board depends on retaining that local flavor and influence.

-Like most organizations designed to fill specific needs, Boards of Trade have grown and waned over the years.
-However, they have always remained the vehicle used by local businessmen to improve their communities, and the continued growth of Akron is a testament to their success.
+Like any organization built to serve a particular purpose, the Boards of Trade have risen and receded over the years.
+They have nevertheless remained the means by which Akron's business owners come together to strengthen their communities, and the continued growth of this city stands as a testament to their work.

 Image